 Endovenous radiofrequency ablation, or RFA, is the newest technology for treating varicose veins.
 A minimally invasive technique, RFA uses a catheter electrode to deliver heat generated by high-frequency radiofrequency sound waves.
 The treatment causes your varicose veins to collapse and eventually disappear

-The heat involved in RFA vein ablation shrinks the collagen in the vein walls, generating a spasm within the vein that collapses it.
+The heat involved in RFA vein-ablation shrinks the collagen in the vein walls, generating a spasm within the vein that collapses it.
 The blood then begins to flow through adjacent, healthy veins.
-It’s a painless, outpatient treatment available at the Brooklyn vein clinic, the Astra Vein Treatment Center.
+It’s a painless, outpatient treatment available at the Brooklyn and Bronx vein clinic, the Astra Vein Treatment Center.
 Dr. George Bolotin, an Interventional Radiologist who founded the practice, is a trained expert in radiofrequency ablation for varicose veins.

 If you’re suffering from varicose veins, you’re not alone.
-Approximately 26 percent of the adult American population suffer from the condition, and African American women suffer from more than average.
-Varicose veins are treatable at the Astra Vein Treatment Center, one of the top varicose vein treatment centers in Brooklyn.
+Approximately 26 percent of the adult American population suffers from the condition, and African American women suffer from more than average.
+Varicose veins are treatable at the Astra Vein Treatment Center, one of the top varicose vein treatment centers in Brooklyn and Bronx.
 Visit Dr. Bolotin to determine if radiofrequency ablation for varicose veins is right for you.